-In the spirit of ideas worth spreading, TED has created a program called TEDx.
-TEDx is a program of local, self-organized events that bring people together to share a TED-like experience.
-Our event is called TEDxUofSC, where x = independently organized TED event.
-At our TEDxUofSC event, TED Talks video and live speakers will combine to spark deep discussion and connection in a small group.
-The TED Conference provides general guidance for the TEDx program, but individual TEDx events, including ours, are self-organized.
+In the spirit of ideas worth spreading, TED created an initiative called TEDx, which features self-organized, community-based events that bring people together within a TED-like experience.
+TEDxUofSC is an independently organized TEDx event that features TED Talks video as well as local speakers, which combine to spark deep discussion and connection in a small group.

 TED is a nonprofit organization devoted to Ideas Worth Spreading.
 Started as a four-day conference in California 30 years ago, TED has grown to support its mission with multiple initiatives.
 The two annual TED Conferences invite the world's leading thinkers and doers to speak for 18 minutes or less.
-Many of these talks are then made available, free, at TED.com.
+Many of these talks are then made available, for free, at TED.com.
 TED speakers have included Bill Gates, Jane Goodall, Elizabeth Gilbert, Sir Richard Branson, Nandan Nilekani, Philippe Starck, Ngozi Okonjo-Iweala, Sal Khan and Daniel Kahneman.

 The annual TED Conference takes place each spring in Vancouver, British Columbia.
-TED's media initiatives include TED.com, where new TED Talks are posted daily; the Open Translation Project, which provides subtitles and interactive transcripts as well as translations from volunteers worldwide; the educational initiative TED-Ed.
-TED has established the annual TED Prize, where exceptional individuals with a wish to change the world get help translating their wishes into action; TEDx, which supports individuals or groups in hosting local, self-organized TED-style events around the world, and the TED Fellows program, helping world-changing innovators from around the globe to amplify the impact of their remarkable projects and activities.
+TED's media initiatives include TED.com, where new TED Talks are posted daily; the Open Translation Project, which provides subtitles and interactive transcripts as well as translations from volunteers worldwide; and the educational initiative TED-Ed.
+TED has established the annual TED Prize, where exceptional individuals with a wish to change the world get help translating their wishes into action; TEDx, which supports individuals or groups in hosting local, self-organized TED-style events around the world; and the TED Fellows program, helping world-changing innovators from around the globe to amplify the impact of their remarkable projects and activities.

 TEDxUofSC is operated under license from TED.
 For questions, email email@example.com.